hashicorp/terraform/website/docs/configuration/locals.html.md

 [0.11 Configuration Language: Local Values](../configuration-0-11/locals.html).

-A local value assigns a name to an [expression](./expressions.html), allowing it to be used multiple times within a module without repeating it.
+A local value assigns a name to an [expression](./expressions.html), so you can use it multiple times within a module without repeating it.

-Comparing modules to functions in a traditional programming language: if [input variables](./variables.html) are analogous to function arguments and [outputs values](./outputs.html) are analogous to function return values, then _local values_ are comparable to a function's local temporary symbols.
+If you're familiar with traditional programming languages, it can be useful to compare Terraform modules to function definitions:

+- [Input variables](./variables.html) are like function arguments.
+- [Output values](./outputs.html) are like function return values.
+- Local values are like a function's temporary local variables.

 -> **Note:** For brevity, local values are often referred to as just "locals" when the meaning is clear from context.